Phenomenal097/Airbnb-clone/README.md

 7. Access the project:
    - Once the server is running, you can access the project at [http://localhost:8080](http://localhost:8080).

-CREATED WITH LOVE BY SHANTANU JHA &hearts
+CREATED WITH LOVE BY SHANTANU JHA &hearts;